ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - An alternative to creating DIF files
 - Pretty thorough explanation of how to use the utility to move data from BASIC to VisiCalc, and how arduous the procedure was for the time.

+## 1982-11-08 - InfoWorld - Volume 4 - Number 44
+### **EasyCalc** (page 35)
+#### a VisiCalc work-alike for TRS I or III
+##### Louis Buscaglia
+- A full review of the program, but the product faired very poorly, so no elaboration here
+- Score:
+  - (1/4) for documentation
+  - (2/4) for performance, ease of use, and error handline
+  - (1.75/4) - average
+- Price: $50
+### VC-Expand
+#### gives more memory to VisiCalc Users
+- VisiCalc can utilize an extra 16K without modification
+- An Apple 48K provides 15K of usable memory for the actual sheet
+- You can add 32K, 64K, oe 128K which provides a max of 177K of RAM on the Apple 48K
+- VC-Expand allows you to use the full 63x254 grid
+- It also lets you know when your sheet grows beyond on floppy disk and allows you to use a second
+- As a sheet gets larger, calculations take longer, necessitating moving to manual calculation mode at some point
+- 49K of memory alots for about 4,800 cells of numbers, or only 2,400 formulas
+- the /80 version doubles the amount of cells visible at a time, but still limited to 12 total columns
+- Price:
+  - $100 for VC-Expand
+  - $125 for VC-Expand/80 (for 80 column screens)
+- Score:
+  - (4/4) in all 4 categories: performance, documentation, ease of use, error handling